tatsunidas/RadiomicsJ-ImageJ-Plugin/README.md

 Visualize specific Radiomics features on the image.

-    The plugin calculates the specified features using a patch-based raster scan on the image-mask pair.
+    The plugin calculates the specified features using a patch-based raster scan on the image-mask pair (stride=1).
     The calculation parameters are based on the configuration in Texture Settings.

 ### Configuration properties

-This plugin automatically save properties files to user.home/RadiomicsJ_IJ_Plugin.properties.
+This plugin automatically save properties files to user.home/RadiomicsJ_IJ_Plugin.properties by "Save Configuration" function.
 If you would like to uninstall, remove this file, jar and radiomicsj_lib folder.

 ### Requirements